-I reckon that anyone going a bit deeper with Thai Massage, taking more Thai Massage courses, and reading about Thai Massage, will one day or the other inevitably bump onto the phenomenon of Ajarn Pichest Boonthumme.
+I reckon that anyone who goes a bit deeper into Thai Massage, who takes more training, and reads about Thai Massage, will one day or the other inevitably hit onto the phenomenon of Ajarn Pichest Boonthumme (Pichet Aon Phawat Boonthumme).

-The late Asokanada (Harald Brust), the founder of the Sunshine network and the author of the book the Art of Traditional Thai Massage, is one of the earliest Western teachers who put Pichest prominently in the picture.
-Asokananda has been one of the most important contributors to spreading Thai Massage (or Thai Yoga Massage as he called it) in Western countries, notably in Europe.
+The late Asokanada (Harald Brust), the founder of the Sunshine Network and the author of the book the Art of Traditional Thai Massage, is one of the earliest Western teachers who put Pichest prominently in the picture.
+Asokananda has been one of the most important contributors to spreading Thai Massage — or Thai Yoga Massage as he labeled it — in Western countries, notably in Europe.

 Well, that’s a difficult question to answer.
 So many people, so many stories.
 What stands out, is that Pichest is an important contemporary Thai Massage instructor and therapist, known around the world, and his work finds its way to the many practitioners and teachers studying and learning from him directly, or indirectly through other teachers.

 Pichest Boonthumme was born in 1958, in Hang Dong (near Chiang Mai city), Thailand.
 His father was a Traditional Thai Medicine doctor and taught him the first basics of Thai Massage and Thai Medicine.
 Later, in his twenties, he got a practitioners job at the Old Medicine Hospital in Chiang Mai (Thai Massage School Shivagakomarpaj).

 In the early eighties of the former century, he gradually became one of the most important practitioners and teachers at the Hospital.
 It’s there where Asokananda met him.
 In the nineties, Pichest stopped working in Chiang Mai and moved his therapy and (teaching) practice to Hang Dong, back home.
 From then on, his fame gradually started to grow.